 As magic as the monsoon season is for those of us who live here, most people simply don’t want rain to fall on their holiday, especially at the end of the year when many people are dreaming of doing little more than lie by a pool or on a beach with some good books and good company.

-The not-so-surprising thing: everybody wants to book their Southeast Asian holiday during the Christmas-New Year week – the busiest and most expensive time of the year to travel.
-For many, that is the only week they can get off work, especially our North American friends, and they, like the Europeans, are also looking for a sunny escape from their chilly winters.
+The not-so-surprising thing: everybody wants to book their Southeast Asian holiday during the Christmas-New Year week – the busiest and most expensive time of the year to travel in Southeast Asia.
+For many people, the Christmas-New Year period is the only time that they can get off work, especially our North American friends, and they, like the Europeans, are also looking for a sunny escape from their chilly winters.

 Last high season, Southeast Asia saw the largest increase in tourists of any region in the world, a 10% growth according to the United Nations World Tourism Organisation (the global average was 6%), with most travellers arriving between the Christmas-New Year period and April.
-Although we certainly didn’t feel it, living here, Cambodia, along with Thailand, Vietnam, Indonesia, and the Philippines, apparently saw double-digit growth.
+Although we certainly didn’t feel it living here, Cambodia, along with Thailand, Vietnam, Indonesia, and the Philippines, apparently saw double-digit growth.

-But as the Christmas-New Year period is the busiest week of the year in Southeast Asia’s holiday destinations, especially those with sunshine, beaches and stunning swimming pools, the best hotels and resorts are already fully booked.
-(In Siem Reap, for example, Viroths is already full).
-That means it’s going to take more time to find something special that’s not insanely over-priced, even in affordable Southeast Asia.
+But as the Christmas-New Year period is the busiest week of the year in Southeast Asia’s holiday destinations, especially those destinations with sunshine, beaches and stunning swimming pools, the best hotels and resorts in Southeast Asia’s most popular destinations are already fully booked.
+(Here in Siem Reap, for example, Viroths Hotel is already full).

 If you can go even earlier and travel at the end of monsoon in northern Southeast Asia, so at the end of November – and then spend your Christmas-New Year period at home – you’ll find even better travel deals than you will a week or two later when prices skyrocket and some hotels and resorts will only allow multi-night stays with compulsory gala dinners for Christmas and/or New Year’s Eve.